ssenmosip/mosip-temp-documentation/FRS-MISP-Self-Service-Portal.md

 2. In case of exceptions, system triggers relevant error messages.

 ## 1.5 Validate and Re-issue Digital Certificate to Partner

+Upon receiving a request to validate the Digital Certificate provided by a Partner with Input (Digital Certificate), the system does the following:
+1. Validates the Digital Certificate
+2. Signs the Digital Certificate with MOSIP's Certificate and issue a Certificate Chain
+3. Responds with the signed certificate to the source
+4. If the mandatory input parameters are missing, throws the appropriate message.
+5. In case of exceptions, system triggers relevant error messages

 ## 1.6 Distribution of Public Keys to Partners